Data Model

 Outbreak Investigation

 Each outbreak investigation is considered a Surveillance Activity.
 Outbreak Surveillance Activities can encompass the initial Field Visit that led to the outbreak detection and subsequent Field Visits associated with the investigation and control.
 For instance, an outbreak may first be detected during routine patrols by rangers.
-In such cases, the initial Field Visit and its components should be assigned to both the ranger patrol Surveillance Activity and also the Outbreak Surveillance Activity.
+In such cases, the initial Field Visit and its components should be belong to both the ranger patrol Surveillance Activity and also the Outbreak Surveillance Activity.
 Follow-up Field Visits (e.g., by veterinarians or public health officers investigating the outbreak) should be assigned exclusively to the Outbreak Surveillance Activity (see Complexities section).

 Field Visit

+The length of a Field Visit is flexible.
 Key properties of a Field Visit include:

 - Start and End Date